If you are wondering…

 What are red flags to look out for with recruiters and recruiting companies ?

-That is one of the most popular topics and questions we get-
+That is one of the most popular topics and questions I get-

 With over 100 different allied health recruiting companies out there, it’s hard to know who to go with-